Digital Density Meter

 With the measurement of density and temperature, it is possible to see any issues during the process.
 This allows you to save the quality of your batch if something is going the wrong way, like a too slow or too fast decrease of the sugar content.

-After fermentation is finished, the must has to be clarified, which means to leave the “pomance” in the bottom of the fermentation tank.
+After your final measurements, the must has to be clarified, which means to leave the “pomance” in the bottom of the fermentation tank.
 Additionally, the wine is filtered in another vessel.
 After clarification, the wine can either be bottled immediately or put in tanks to let it age.

 Leave the math to EasyDens and Wine Meister so you can concentrate on what you love: Making great wine!